- Importing a Vehicle into the United States

 Ideally, importing a classic car is no different than importing any other car.
 You will need to arrange shipment with an international car shipper and pay them to transport the car overseas.
 Hiring the right company is going to be crucial in getting your new car into the United States safely and in cooperation with all U.S. import laws.
 When you have the right shipping agent, you’ll find fewer problems and a much smoother shipping experience.

-There will be a couple ways to get the classic car shipped overseas, and while each mode of transport is widely used, you will need to determine which is best for your car.
+There will be a couple of ways to get the classic car shipped overseas, and while each mode of transport is widely used, you will need to determine which is best for your car.

 - RORO - RORO transport is an economical way to ship a vehicle overseas.
 It entails driving the vehicle onto the ship, securing it in place and then travel across the ocean to the destination in the U.S. There are thousands of vehicles shipped by RORO daily throughout the world and it is a safe mode of transport.
-The car will however be exposed to sea water and if you have a classic car, you may not want sea water to contact the car as it can cause rusting.
+The car will, however, be exposed to seawater, and if you have a classic car, you may not want sea water to contact the car as it can cause rusting.

 - Container - Many classic car owners opt to use a shipping container when moving a classic overseas.
 The container is sealed and prevents sea water as well as people and other hazards from contacting the vehicle during shipment.
 Usually, the contents of a container are unknown to crew members and vehicles remain safe throughout the shipment.